 Documents for project planning and execution should include a summary of objectives, methods, tools, and frameworks to be used.
 They should also outline the desired set of skills and experience.
 In addition, the company’s technical specialists and hiring managers define performance-based requirements to set clear expectations for the software development vendor.

 Project charter and scope of work documents are essential.
-The more specific you are about what you want to build, the better the outsourcing company will understand your business goals, leading to better results.
+The more specific you are about what you want to build, the better the software outsourcing company will understand your business goals, leading to better results.

 Step 2.
 Estimate the budget roughly so that you can discuss it later with the outsourcing provider.